Lee E. Richards

 The Dojo is in the Basement of a recently retired Police Sergeant's home from the Kansas City, Missouri Police Department and current Academy Instructor at three Missouri Police Academies.
 Some people might seem uneasy at first going to a residence to train with someone they do not know, however the owner of the residence is a trusted member of the community.
-If you need further reference for trust you can contact the Kansas City, Missouri Police Department to gain further references.
+If you need further reference for trust you can contact the Kansas City, Missouri Police Department or the University of Central Missouri Police Academy to gain further references.
 Having the dojo in a residence significantly reduces the cost to you, the end user.
 We are not required to charge exorbitant fees or lock you into a contract.

 Tony has over 44 years of Defensive Tactics experience.
 His initial yudansha ranking was in Shito-Ryu.
 After teaching that system for 3 years he began his study of Ryukyu Kempo in 1979 with Taika Seiyu Oyata which he then attained yudansha ranking in July 1981.
 After approximately 12 years of study within that system, Taika changed the name and curriculum of the system to RyuTe Ren Mei.
 Tony has been teaching/studying this system continually throughout all those modifications over the past 41+ years.